mercuthio/Fractal-Renderer/README.md

 # Fractal Renderer
-Tool implemented in OpenGl to render fractals based on configurable parameters with a user friendly GUI.
+Tool implemented in OpenGL to render fractals based on configurable parameters with a user friendly GUI.

 The tool uses OpenGL and GLEW for fractal rendering.
 GLFW is used for the main window management and ImGUI for the configuration interface.